The sphere free energy of the vector models to order $1/N$: Free energy calculation

 The corrections are proportional to a positive power of the small parameter that controls the deviation of the CFT from some solvable theory (in this case, a free field theory).

 The same occurs in the large-$N$ case.
 Evidently, the DREG$+\delta$-regulated field theory's free energy can be calculated by sending $g \to 0$ and $\mu \to 0$ in \eqref{eq:completeAction}, giving

-Recall that we want to improve the UV convergence of this theory, and therefore we choose $\delta>0$; hence sending $\mu\to 0$ (i.e. the UV) has lead to the $K_\delta^{-1}$ dominating over $-K^{-1}$.
+Recall that we want to improve the UV convergence of this theory, and therefore we choose $\delta>0$; hence sending $\mu\to 0$ has led to the $K_\delta^{-1}$ dominating over $-K^{-1}$.
+Strictly speaking, this involves working away from the critical point, and so really we should be considering coupling constants in front of the $\sigma$ kinetic terms, and finding their beta functions, but this would have the same effect.
 The interacting free energies that we found are clearly perturbations around \eqref{eq:UVfreeenergy} proportional to the small parameter $1/N$, just as in the $\epsilon$-expansion case.

 \eqref{eq:UVfreeenergy} tells us that in the UV this regulated theory has an extra scalar of dimension $s$, compared to the $\phi^4$ theory.
 This makes sense, as in the large-$N$ limit we access the $\gO(N)$ CFT from an alternative field theory that is a distance $1/N$ away, as was shown in \cref{fig:duality}.
 This is what we mean when we say that the analytic regulator makes $\sigma$ dynamical in the UV.
 However, this extra scalar does not have the $\Delta=\tfrac{d+s}{2}$ required to be the extra scalar $\chi$ proposed in \cite{Behan:2017emf} to resolve problems with the crossover from short- to long-range.